 Support for other NFP organisations:

-- Movember event- once per year charity night to raise money and awareness for the Movember charity.
+- Movember event- two charity events to raise money and awareness for the Movember charity.

 - Breast Cancer Event – charity night to raise money and awareness for Breast Cancer Campaign.